mattjbray/mortar/README.md

 * We want any (nested) component to be able to perform IO.

 In [`brick`][brick], the event handlers run in the `EventM (Next s)` monad.
-However, the `Next` data constructors are hidden, which means that components cannot be arbitrarily nested, as the parent component would have to deconstruct the `Next` value in order to compose the responses of its children.
+However, the `Next` data constructors are hidden.
+This means that components cannot be arbitrarily nested -- the parent component would have to deconstruct the `Next` value in order to compose the responses of its children.